-They are less risky than growth assets like shares and property, and can help you diversify.
+Bonds can provide a stable source of income and can protect the money you invest.
+They are considered less risky than growth assets like shares and property, and can help to diversify your investment portfolio.

 When you invest in bonds, you’re lending money to a company or government.
 In return, you get regular interest payments, called coupon payments.

 Australian Government Bonds (AGBs)